 A number of different antibiotics are available

 Antibiotics work by controlling the skin bacteria (P. acnes) that contributes to acne.
-They also have an anti-inflammatory action, which can reduce the redness, swelling and pain.
+They also have an anti-inflammatory action which can reduce the redness, swelling and pain of pimples.

-Antibiotics are used for inflammatory acne – small pink lumps and bumps and pustules.
-In more serious cases the lumps are larger and may appear as nodules and cysts.
+Antibiotics are used for inflammatory acne – small, pink lumps and bumps, and pustules on the skin's surface.
+In more serious cases the lumps are larger, deeper and may appear as nodules and cysts.

 Antibiotics have been used in acne management for decades, however with increasing concerns of antibiotic resistance there is a trend to use shorter courses, usually three to six months of treatment.
 Using antibiotics with topical benzoyl peroxide can reduce bacterial resistance.
 Some doctors may recommend that you take a probiotic when you are prescribed oral antibiotics.
 This can be as simple as a yoghurt drink or spoonful of yoghurt!

-Antibiotic gels and lotions are applied directly onto the skin (e.g. Aczone, Clindatech and Dalacin).
+Antibiotic gels and lotions are applied directly onto the skin and left on, not washed off. (e.g. Aczone, Clindatech and Dalacin).
 Those currently used for the treatment of acne contain the active ingredients clindamycin or dapsone.
 You should use these on a cool, dry face to minimise irritation.

 Using topical antibiotics avoids some side effects that may occur with oral antibiotics, however they may take longer to be effective.
 Larger areas over the back may be difficult to reach to get a good application.

 There is also a combination product (Duac gel) that combines clindamycin and benzoyl peroxide.

 A number of different antibiotics are available and a doctor will recommend the most suitable product for you.
 If one antibiotic doesn’t improve your acne, your doctor may change your dose or change you to a different one to improve effectiveness.

 How to use antibiotics